 Julia Round is Convenor of the Narrative Research Group.
-She is a senior lecturer in the Media School and edits the academic journal Studies in Comics (Intellect Books).
+She is a principal lecturer in the Media School and edits the academic journal Studies in Comics (Intellect Books).
 She is a member of the International Society for the Study of Narrative (ISSN) and her research focuses on comics, gothic and adaptation.
 She has published and presented work internationally on cross-media adaptation, children’s literature, television and discourse analysis, the ‘graphic novel’ redefinition, and the presence of gothic and fantastic motifs and themes in British-American comics.
 She has recently completed a monograph on comics and the literary gothic (McFarland 2014) and she and Bronwen Thomas co-edited the collection Real Lives Celebrity Stories: Narratives of Ordinary and Extraordinary People Across Media (Continuum 2014) which featured contributions from several colleagues in NRG.

 Bronwen is a member of the AHRC’s Peer Review College, the International Society for the Study of Narrative, the Poetics and Linguistics Association, the European Narratology Network and affiliate member of Project Narrative (Ohio State University, US).

-Peri Bradley is a lecturer in Media Theory at Bournemouth University.
+Peri Bradley is a senior lecturer in Media Theory at Bournemouth University.
 She has interests and publications in horror, reality TV, 1970s cinema and TV and LGBT culture.
 Her publications include, ‘Monstrous Makeovers: Transforming ‘Monsters’ into Beauty Queens’ in Dark Reflections, Monstrous Reflections: Essays on the Monster in Culture, ‘Hideous Sexy – The Eroticised Body and Deformity in 1970s British Horror Films’ in Don’t Look Now: British Cinema in the 1970s, ‘“You Are Awful…But I Like You!”
 The Politics of Camp in 1970s Television’ in British Culture and Society in the 1970s: The Lost Decade, ‘The Exotic Erotic: Queer Representations in the context of post-colonial ethnicity on British TV’ in LGBT Identity in Non Western Worlds, Archival appendix to British Cinema In The 1970s:The Boundaries of Pleasure, ‘Romancing the Soap: Representations of Gay Love and Relationships in EastEnders’ in Queer Love in Film and Television.
 At present she is working on an edited collection on Food on Screen and a monograph looking at makeover TV and the Carnivalesque – specifically the UK TV personality Gok Wan.

 Hywel Dix is a specialist in modern and contemporary English literature, critical cultural theory, postcolonial studies and film studies.
 Having studied English at the Universities of Cambridge and York, he taught English as a foreign language and travelled extensively in Asia and the Far East.
 From 2003–06 Hywel was Raymond Williams Research Fellow at the University of Glamorgan.
 This led to the award of a doctoral degree for the thesis Raymond Williams: Cultural Materialism and the Break–Up of Britain, which was published by the University of Wales Press in 2008.
 A follow up study entitled Postmodern Fiction and the Break–Up of Britain was published by Continuum in 2010.
 Hywel is interested in how literature relates to social and political structures and is currently beginning to develop a new research project provisionally entitled Reading, Writing and Republicanism in Britain.